What medications are used to treat hepatitis B?

 - Those who have normal liver blood tests before treatment are less likely to respond to interferon therapy.

 - Liver biopsy results show improvement in about one-third of patients.

-Only 27% to 34% of people who have Hepatitis B e-antigen (HBeAg) in their blood will be able to eliminate HBeAg and produce antibodies against the HBe antigen after treatment with interferon.
+Only about a third of people who have Hepatitis B e-antigen (HBeAg) in their blood will be able to eliminate HBeAg and produce antibodies against the HBe antigen after treatment with interferon.
 Relapse may occur after treatment is stopped.